The American Legion Post 175

 Following the last assigned topic discourse, the judges, timekeepers, tabulators and contest chairman may proceed to a private room for final review and tabulation.

-The Post 175 POC is the Chair of our Children and Youth (C&Y) Committee.
+The Post 175 Point of Contact (POC) is the Chair of the Oratorical Contest Committee.

 The American Legion Department of Virginia (13th District) includes:

 Public School Districts: